HEADINGTON, OXFORD

 JOJ 29 Aug 1835

 The auction took place on 3 August 1836: see extract from first auction catalogue below.
-The Manor House did not sell, however, On 3 December 1836 it was advvertised as being available for immediate let, and was transferred to the ownership of George Alexander Peppercorn, solicitor of St Neots, by an indenture dated 13 July 1838.
+The Manor House did not sell, however, and on 5 November 1836 the Manor House was advertised as being available to let:

 Thomas Butler took on the lease by 1840, and his wife Selina moved her ladies' seminary from Temple Cowley to the Headington Manor House.
 The 1841 census shows the Butlers living in the house with their own six young children and five female servants, as well as 21 girl boarders aged from 11 to 20 and just one little boy aged 9.